theogroup/ogroup.net/src/_posts/2017-06-12-rethinking-luxury.md

       clients to shape where it’s headed: Luxury creative for real brands, with real results.
-And so, as we enter 2018 we plan to showcase what it can mean to rethink luxury across every medium - our client work, our own brand and our interactions with the world. # &nbsp;
+And so, as we enter 2018 we plan to showcase what it can mean to rethink luxury across every medium - our client work, our own brand and our interactions with the world.&nbsp;
     single_image:
     quote:
     video: